 A taste of home, a journal of living and traveling and media, spiced with wit and watercolor

-An old-fashioned newspaper personal column, from a curmudgeon cross-breeding metaphors and journalism and art, with readers in more than 130 countries, and 1,400 posts.-- Sunrise on the old Santa Fe Trail, New Mexico, looking toward Raton from Cimarron. -- Clarkphoto
+An old-fashioned newspaper personal column, from a curmudgeon cross-breeding metaphors and journalism and art, with readers in more than 125 countries.-- Sunrise on the old Santa Fe Trail, New Mexico, looking toward Raton from Cimarron. -- Clarkphoto

 Saturday, April 28, 2012

 People who attack this country have no concept of how big it is, and even though diverse, so much American.
 You can't defeat this country by bombing Pearl Harbor, or attacking the World Trade Centers.
 America is too deep.
 I've seen American flags in the remotest parts of New Mexico.
 On 30th street in Oklahoma City, just east of Penn, there's a frame house obviously occupied by a Marine.
 In front flies the American flag, the Marine Flag and the POW/MIA flag.

 Today in Minco, I found the town's Veterans Memorial, an Oklahoma Centennial project, listing the names of all Minco area residents who have served in the military from WWI to Vietnam.
 The names fill the front and back of six large granite pillars.
 Behind the pillars fly the flags of the different branches of the military.
 At the bases are the names of the people, including a Pearl Harbor survivor and a Korea vet, and companies that donated to the monument.
 In the middle, flies the American flag.
 In front of the flag are the names of those residents killed in action.